HTD-Health/playbook-OUTDATED/education-budget.md

 The budget can be spent both on software design and development related things including, but not limited to:
 - books
 - online courses, including online university courses like Coursera, edX etc.
-- conferences including conference tickets, travel expenses (train and airline tickets, BlaBlaCar etc.), gas if travelling by car, hotel.
-Food/meals are excluded and should be paid for with you personal money.
+- conferences including conference tickets, travel expenses (train and airline tickets, BlaBlaCar etc.), gas if travelling by car, hotel. **Food/meals are excluded and should be paid for with you personal money.
 - paid Meetups and events
-- post-graduate studies
+- post-graduate studies, if they are related to your fields of expertise at HTD Health
 - onsite and online training, including trainings required to pass certain certification exams
 - certification/exam fees e.g. Product Owner, Scrum Master, AWS and other certifications.
 AWS exams taken until February 1, 2019 will be paid from the company-wide budget and as such will not decrease your education budget.
 - English lessons (more on this further down)

+### How does the education budget affect my extramural studies?
+Yours extramural studies are not affecting your education budget.
+Moreover, you can use an extra budget (independent of the education budget) for financing your extramural studies.
+Details:

+- the extramural studies budget is 5000 PLN for the semester
+- it can be used in the academic year 2020/2021
+- your studies must be related to your fields of expertise at HTD Health

+For more detailed information, please contact accounting@htdevelopers.com

 ### What if I want to buy something that is not listed above?
-If your expense is not listed above please ask [Maciek Z](https://github.com/maciej-zywno) We want to keep the rules quite relaxed and reasonable e.g. a book on psychology would still fall under the budget if it helps understand digital apps users behavior.
+If your expense is not listed above please write an email to edubudget@htdevelopers.com .
+We want to keep the rules quite relaxed and reasonable e.g. a book on psychology would still fall under the budget if it helps understand digital apps users behavior.

 ### How does the education budget affect our English lessons held in the office?
 English lessons held in the office does not affect your education budget.